 As the population continues to grow in Powell, so do the needs for roadway improvements and solutions.

 Funding to begin the extension of the long-awaited Murphy Parkway extension was approved in April, 2013 by Powell City Council.
 This project extends the existing Murphy Parkway to Liberty Street and serves as another downtown Powell bypass, improving traffic flow along Olentangy Street.

-The City’s Development Committee comprised of members of City Council, staff and residents presented the proposed Murphy Parkway extension design to the community in the fourth quarter of 2014 and construction is slated to begin in 2016.
+The City’s Development Committee comprised of members of City Council, staff and residents presented the proposed Murphy Parkway extension design to the community in the fourth quarter of 2014 and construction was completed in the fall 2016.

-Powell is home to nearly 24 miles of bike paths, providing connectivity to residents throughout the City.
-A key component in the City’s Capital Improvement Projects Program is completing bike paths throughout Powell.
+Powell is home to nearly 29 miles of bike paths, providing connectivity to residents throughout the City.
+A key component in the City’s Capital Improvement Projects Program is completing bike paths and improving existing bike paths throughout Powell.

 The community will find new stretches of bike path on the north side of Rutherford Road from Sawmill Parkway west to Tricia Price Drive and along the west side of North Liberty Street (north of Brookhill Drive to Seldom Seen Road).

 As properties develop, bike paths are incorporated into their development plans in an effort to add to the City’s existing network and provide additional connectivity in line with the Keep Powell Moving initiative.